 Scritti Politti : Cupid & Psyche 85

-I wrote an entire feature on just the music from the year 1985.
-In that article, I write about the seemingly unending list of great music that just happened to be released that year, as varied as the Smiths’ “How Soon is Now” single to Tom Waits’ Rain Dogs.
-Those two, plus the Jesus & Mary Chain, the Cure and the Replacements are gimmes for any list from 1985, as stated earlier, one of my favorite years in music, but I was surprised to find that I was the only Treble writer to vote for Scritti Politti’s Cupid & Psyche 85.
+I wrote an entire essay on just the music from the year 1985, particularly about the seemingly unending list of great music that just happened to be released that year, as varied as the Smiths’ “How Soon is Now” single to Tom Waits’ Rain Dogs.
+Those two, plus the Jesus & Mary Chain, the Cure and the Replacements are gimmes for any list from 1985, as stated earlier, one of my favorite years in music, but I was surprised to find that I was the only Treble writer with a particular affection for Scritti Politti’s Cupid & Psyche 85.
 This album was in constant rotation on my cassette deck that year, though I wouldn’t understand its power and influence until many years later.

 If you’re scratching your head as to just who Scritti Politti is, here’s a quick primer for an act that’s had almost more of an interesting life outside of the spotlight as in it.
-Green Gartside, a stage name for Paul Strohmeyer, was a politically-minded art school student who became inspired by the punk movement, started his own band, and gained the attention of enough people through his own philosophical and politically charged songs to gain a spot on a tour with Joy Division and Gang of Four.
-Unfortunately, Green, as he was sometimes known by only the one name, had massive stage fright (much like Andy Partridge of XTC or Cat Power), couldn’t perform, and had his first heart attack at the age of 23.
+Green Gartside, a stage name for Paul Strohmeyer, was a politically minded art school student who became inspired by the punk movement, started his own band, and gained the attention of enough people through his own philosophical and politically charged songs to gain a spot on a tour with Joy Division and Gang of Four.
+Unfortunately, Green, as he was sometimes known by only the one name, had massive stage fright (much like Andy Partridge of XTC or Cat Power), couldn’t perform, and had what was believed to be a heart attack at the age of 23 (which was later reported to be a severe anxiety attack).
 After a few years of struggling to make that work, the other band members eventually left, leaving Green on his own to chart his own musical path.
 He was inspired by the music coming out of New York City at the time, tried to record a failed and unreleased record with Nile Rodgers, then eventually put together a series of singles which became the landmark Cupid & Psyche 85.

 A name the girl outgrew